 Finally, discontinuities in the lateral stream–floodplain–hillslope profile may also affect subsidy transmission.
 The presence of a large levee that segregates the stream from its floodplain, for example, may serve as a barrier to dispersal of the winged adult stages of aquatic macroinvertebrates.
 Abrupt transitions from more open riparian vegetation to dense upland forest may also act as a physical dispersal boundary (Cadenasso and Pickett 2001).
 If so, this would limit the extent of the subsidy largely to the stream side of the barrier, removing or reducing this potential subsidy source to terrestrial, hillslope food webs.

 In this study, we investigate the effect of major hydrologic, fluvial geomorphic, and terrestrial environmental variables on the lateral distance that aquatic subsidies travel through terrestrial landscapes.
 Specifically, we use the “stream signature” approach developed by Muehlbauer et al. (2014) to delimit points on the landscape where terrestrial food webs, in terms of the proportion of predator density and resource acquisition, are “half stream” and “10% stream” (the 50% and 10% stream signature, respectively).
-We focus principally on stable isotopes, abundance, and biomass of predatory beetles and spiders.
-These groups are ubiquitous, major recipients of aquatic subsidies (Nakano and Murakami 2001), making them ideal for large, multi-site comparisons of river–land subsidy dynamics.
-Our intention was to assess how stream signatures in these predatory arthropod food webs vary with stream order, with increasingly complex channel morphology, and with breaks in the lateral topographic profile introduced by steep banks, levees, and sharp forest boundaries.
+We focus principally on predatory beetles and spiders, and use isotopes, abundance, and biomass of these taxa to draw inferences about their reliance on aquatic subsidies.
+These groups are ubiquitous along streams and rivers and are major recipients of aquatic subsidies (Nakano and Murakami 2001), making them ideal for large, multi-site comparisons of river–land subsidy dynamics.
+Our goal was to assess how stream signatures in these predatory arthropod food webs vary with stream order, with increasingly complex channel morphology, and with breaks in the lateral topographic profile introduced by steep banks, levees, and sharp forest boundaries.
 We also measured the dispersal of adult aquatic insects into the terrestrial landscape at our study sites, as a way of corroborating that observed predator signatures were actually based on the movement of these aquatic subsidies.
 Based on the literature and our previous work, our hypotheses were threefold: 1) that stream signature would be non-linearly related to stream order, and would be maximized in middle-order (i.e., 3rd–6th order) streams; 2) that stream signatures would increase with increasing channel geomorphic complexity; and 3) that topographic breaks that reduce hydrologic connectivity between stream channels and adjacent terrestrial zones would also serve as a boundary to subsidy transmission that would decrease the stream signature (Fig. 1).

 Methods